 Unlike the Academic Test, the IELTS General Test does not test your higher-order thinking skills or critical reasoning at a university level.
 Instead, it seeks to assess your level of communication and basic comprehension, which serves the purpose of survival and communication in a new environment where the medium of communication is English.

 Naturally, the kind of sources that are chosen for the passages and tasks within the General Test, is the sort that you can expect to come into contact with on a daily basis, such as – advertisements, company handbooks, newspapers, books, and magazines.

 Here, there are 3 sections within the Reading Section.

 You will be given 2 or more short but packed texts which contain a lot of information.
 These are texts that you will encounter on an everyday basis.

 Training Survival :

-You will be given 2 texts that contain information of a university or organization.
+You will be given 2 texts that contain information about a university or organization.

 The last section involves 1 long text, which seeks to test basic reading comprehension.

 That concludes the differences between the Reading Sections of the Academic Test and the General Test, broadly speaking.